Max Cunningham: Reception

 For his portrayal of Max, Matt Littler won the 'Outstanding Serial Drama Performance' at the 2008 National Television Awards.
 Subsequent to his National Television Awards nomination, the character has also won the award for 'Best On-screen Partnership' with Darren Jeffries (OB) at The 2008 British Soap Awards.
 The same year, Littler, along with Gemma Bissix (Clare), Jamie Lomas (Warren), Chris Fountain (Justin) and Hannah Tointon (Katy), won the award for 'Spectacular Scene of the Year' for Clare kidnapping Katy and driving the car over the edge of the cliff.
 In 2009, Littler's exit from the show got his nominated for 'Best Exit' and 'Best Single Episode' for Max and Steph's wedding day.
 The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
+Max and Steph were awarded the "Favourite Couple" prize at the 2007 Hollyoaks Awards.

 Virgin Media profiled Max and O.B's double act, stating: "This pair have fallen out more times than you can shake a stick at.
 Both mischievous, they are a bit of a double act but have grown more serious in recent times."
+In response to Gordon and Helen being killed off in their car crash storyline, Inside Soap's Sam Soap thought it was "great" and wished that producers had also killed off the entire Cunningham family because of their "grumpy faces".
+His colleague Lucy Lather disagreed, adding Hollyoaks "wouldn't be the same without Mandy and Max."